Alexander Yano: Background

 Alexander Yano was born to the late Iñigo Yano and Gloria Badong, who were public school teachers.
 He is married to the former Estela Aragon from La Union, a retired military nurse.
-They have a son.
+They have a son, Ervin Andrew.

-Yano is the eldest of five siblings, including Philippine Defense and Armed Forces Attache Brigadier General Cesar B. Yano, a diplomat in Washington D.C. and also a Philippine Military Academy Class 1980 graduate.
+Yano is the eldest of five siblings, including Philippine Defense and Armed Forces Attache Brigadier General Cesar B. Yano, a diplomat in Washington, D.C., and also a Philippine Military Academy Class 1980 graduate.

 Education

 He graduated from the public elementary school of said town in 1965 as Salutatorian and later studied in high school in Saint Vincent's College in Dipolog and graduated with honors in 1969.
 He initially took up 3 years of Civil Engineering studies in Cebu Institute of Technology before taking the entrance examinations of the Philippine Military Academy.
 He entered the prestigious military institution in 1972 and graduated in 1976.
 As a PMA cadet, he excelled more in athletics and extra-curricular activities.
 Among others, he established two (2) PMA athletic records, in high jump and 400-meter low hurdles.
 The hurdles record remains unbroken up to this day.
 As a graduating cadet, he was also the regimental adjutant of the PMA Cadet Corps, a coveted position that aptly recognized his early leadership potentials.

 He later on completed and topped in all his military trainings in the Philippines and abroad.
 Among these courses are the following: Special Forces Operations Course; Field Artillery Officers Course; Pre-Command Course for Battalion Commanders and the Command and General Staff Course.
 He also finished the Infantry Officers Advance Course in the US Army Infantry School, Fort Benning, and Georgia, United States and landed in the Commandant's List as an Honor Graduate.